Marlins SS Adeiny Hechavarria on DL with strained oblique | FOX Sports

 NEW YORK (AP) Miami Marlins shortstop Adeiny Hechavarria has been put on the 10-day disabled list because of a strained left oblique muscle.

 Shortstop J.T.
-Riddle was recalled from Triple-A New Orleans before Sunday night’s series finale against the New York Mets.
+Riddle was recalled from Triple-A New Orleans before the Marlins’ 5-2 loss to the New York Mets and Noah Syndergaard in Sunday night’s series finale.

 Hechavarria felt the injury before batting practice Saturday but thought he could play through it and went 2 for 5 in the Marlins’ 8-1 win, raising his batting average to .200 (4 for 20).